rasgaard/laerdal-nlp-case-solution/README.md

+I wrote about the process of producing the solutions in this repo [here on my website](https://rasgaard.github.io/posts/laerdal-nlp-case.html).

 # Proposed solution for NLP case interview at Laerdal

 This repository contains my proposed solution for the data science case at the second interview for the role as a data scientist at Laerdal Copenhagen.